24 Hours in Marrakech

 12 - 1:30 pm

 My favorite part of Marrakech is a little market square a little ways away from the main square.
 It’s a very touristy area, but for good reason.
 There are countless adorable rooftop terraces from which you can escape the heat (they all have umbrellas and misters, praise be), grab an orange juice, and watch the madness of Marrakech while relaxing in the shade.
 Nomad is a very popular restaurant amongst tourists and locals alike.
 It’s upscale and expensive, but it’s lovely.
+Remember to book a table if you’d like to have dinner there!
 If you’re on a bit of a budget, I recommend Cafe Epices, which is just across the square from Nomad, and has the same view, but better prices.

 1:30 - 3:30 pm